 Treatment.
 We may disclose PHI about you for the treatment activities of a health care provider, as permitted by the Privacy Rule.
 These activities include a health care provider’s providing, coordinating, or managing your health care and related services, health care providers’ consulting with one another about you, and referrals by one provider to another.
 For example, we may disclose your Plan enrollment status to a hospital in connection with a planned admission without your authorization.

 Payment.
 We may use or disclose your PHI for our payment activities and those of other covered entities and health care providers, as permitted by the Privacy Rule.
-For example, without your authorization, we may disclose your PHI in order to collect your premiums or reimbursement for providing health care to you.
-In the same way, we may also disclose your PHI to another covered entity or a health care provider for its payment activities.
+We may use or disclose your PHI to determine your eligibility for Plan benefits, to facilitate payment for the treatment and services you receive from health care providers, to determine benefit responsibility under the Plan, to coordinate Plan coverage or to assist with the adjudication or subrogation of claims.
+For example, without your authorization, we may tell your health care provider about your medical history to determine whether a particular treatment is experimental, investigational, or medically necessary, or to determine whether the Plan will cover the treatment.
+We may also disclose your PHI to another covered entity or a health care provider for its payment activities.
 For example, without your authorization, we may disclose your PHI to a health care provider who has filed a claim for payment for health care services provided to you.

 Health Care Operations.
 We may use or disclose your PHI for our own health care operations activities, as permitted by the Privacy Rule.
 We may also disclose your PHI to another covered entity for its own health care operations activities.
 If we participate in an organized health care arrangement, we may also disclose PHI about an individual to another covered entity that participates in the organized health care arrangement for any health care operations activities of the organized health care arrangement.
 Health care operations activities for this purpose include: (i) quality assessment and improvement activities, (ii) population-based activities relating to reducing health care costs, (iii) case management and Care Coordination, (iv) evaluating health plan performance, (v) underwriting, enrollment, premium rating, and similar activities, and (vi) the general business management and general administrative activities of the entity for whom the health care operations activities are performed.
 For example, without your authorization, we may use or disclose information about your claims to project future benefit costs or audit the claims processing functions.
 We will not use or disclose your genetic information for underwriting purposes.